marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/int2.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: INT2, conversion, to integer

 .. _int2:

-.. index:: INT2

-.. index:: conversion, to integer

 INT2 --- Convert to 16-bit integer type
 ***************************************